oroinc/documentation/backend/entities-data-management/search/troubleshooting.rst

 Cannot Connect to Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please, verify the credentials specified in the confing/parameters.yml file - host, port, index name, and authentication options.
+Please, verify the credentials specified in the ``ORO_SEARCH_DSN`` environment variable - host, port, index name, and authentication options.
 You can try to manually connect to the Elasticsearch server via the CLI curl command to make sure that you have access to it:

 .. code-block:: yaml